krojzl/sap-hana/export/export.md

 SAP HANA Extension Nodes are supported since SAP HANA 1.0 SP12 (for BW scenario) and since SAP HANA 2.0 SP03 (native scenario) and are limited only to Scale-Out SAP HANA Systems.

-For SAP BW scenarios the hardware used for SAP HANA Extention Nodes can differ compared to other worker nodes starting from SAP HANA 2.0 SP03.
+For SAP BW scenarios the hardware used for SAP HANA Extension Nodes can differ compared to other worker nodes starting from SAP HANA 2.0 SP03.
 For native scenarios this is supported from SAP HANA 2.0 SP4.

 Additional Information: